xrettle/WFGY/ProblemMap/GlobalFixMap/Eval/eval_rag_precision_recall.md

   > If you need the full triage and all prescriptions, return to the Emergency Room lobby.
 </details>

+> **Evaluation disclaimer (RAG precision and recall)**
+> Precision and recall here are computed in a controlled RAG scenario with specific data and judgement rules.
+> They should be used to debug retrieval behavior, not as general claims about model intelligence.

+---

 This page defines how to measure **precision and recall** in RAG pipelines under the WFGY framework.
 It sets acceptance thresholds, common pitfalls, and structural fixes to keep evaluations meaningful and reproducible.